 To administer ultrasound therapy at home, you will need an electronic device designed specifically for that purpose.
 This device may be purchased at a medical supply store, online, or directly from a manufacturer.
 Therapeutic ultrasound machines are generally compact, hand-held, and easy to operate.
 They are designed to regenerate injured tissues and relieve pain through the use of heat and sound waves.
 Depending upon your injuries, you may use the machine for 15-20 minute sessions, on a daily basis or as recommended by your physician.

 When using ultrasound therapy at home, you should apply an ultrasound gel to the area to be treated.
 Using slight pressure, run the device over the affected area.
-If you've been seeing a physical therapist for an injury or medical condition, such as tendonitis, arthritis, or fibromyalgia, he can instruct you on the proper method for using ultrasound therapy at home.
+If you've been seeing a physical therapist for an injury or medical condition, such as tendinitis, arthritis, or fibromyalgia, he can instruct you on the proper method for using ultrasound therapy at home.

 It is relatively easy to use the hand-held device on elbows, shoulders, or knees.
 For treating hard-to-reach areas, however, you may need to have someone else administer your ultrasound therapy at home.
 To treat your back, lie face down on a therapy table or bed while someone glides the device over the injured area.
 You may feel a tingling sensation from the sound waves, and you may also notice your skin begin to feel warm.